-The non-refundable fee for using a credit card is an additional 2.99% as of March 26, 2023 (the fee had been 2.75%), paid to the service provider, Invoice Cloud.
+The non-refundable fee for using a credit card is an additional 2.99%, paid to the service provider, Invoice Cloud.
 These services are available at any time, 24/7.
 Our website updates paid property tax information daily.

 - On May 1, 2023, the Board of Estimate and Taxation set the mill rates for the fiscal year beginning July 1, 2023.
 These rates generate taxes based on the Grand List (assessment date) of October 1, 2022.
 This grand list (still) reflects values from the 2018 citywide property revaluation.
 You can view those mill rates here:

 There were public hearings on the proposed operating budget, city spending, and taxation throughout the spring of 2023.
 More information can be found elsewhere on this website.